microbiomedata/NMDC_documentation/docs/tutorials/run_workflows.md

 >
 >&nbsp;&nbsp;&nbsp;&nbsp;Question 2:  How many scaffolds were generated from the assembly?
 >
->&nbsp;&nbsp;&nbsp;&nbsp;Question 3:  From the covstats.txt file, what percentage of the reads map back to the assembled contigs?
+>&nbsp;&nbsp;&nbsp;&nbsp;Question 3:  Download the covstats.txt file.
+From the top of the file, what percentage of the reads map back to the assembled contigs?

 ### Annotation